Fionn88/Subsidy-Crawl/README.md

 The "old_version" represents the previously successful version of the crawler, serving as a record and backup.

-The "new_version" is the code that we are currently researching and developing.
+The "src" is the code that we are currently researching and developing.

 ## Getting Started and Documentation